FJduFou/License/README.md

 8- Possibility to choose another license for the derived code / modify:
 -
-It is impossible to change the license, O3IL-I is kept.
+It is impossible to change the license, O3IL-x is kept.
+Only migration to a higher rank O3IL license can be performed.

 9- Possibility to choose another license for the external modules created for the software:
 -